Touch (Laura Branigan album): Reception

+this powerful and emotive.
+Never before has she seemed this much in control of her musical direction.
+With Touch, Laura Branigan proves that her artistry is only now reaching full bloom."

 Track listing

 All tracks produced by David Kershenbaum, except "Shattered Glass" and "Whatever I Do", produced by Stock Aitken Waterman; additional production on "Name Game" by Albert Cabrera and Tony Moran.

 Personnel

 Credits adapted from the liner notes of Touch.